zelus-craft/File-Redundancy-Reducer/README.md

 ------------
 1. Drag and Drop files/folders into the left pane to load them.
 Selecting files/folders through the Browse option works too.
 2. The right panes will automatically update with the loaded files, listing which loaded files are unique and which are duplicates.
 3. Click the 'Delete All Duplicate Files Found' button to delete the duplicates listed.
+(Files are deleted after confirmation; files do not go to the Trash/Recycle)
 4. Click the 'Reset Files Loaded' button to reset the detected unique and duplicate files, which resets the program.

 Download/Installation